 FOCUS AREAS TIMING DESCRIPTION Evolution of Oran Park Ongoing Town Centre Oran Park is one of the closest established centres to Western Sydney International Airport, closer than established centres at Penrith and Liverpool.
 Council can leverage its space and presence at Oran Park to support education, training and new job opportunities that support the local community and economy.
-Council has a delivery role, including in partnership with others Employment hubs at Narellan and Smeaton Ongoing Council involvement can generate greater economic and productive outcomes from the new employment hubs.
-Grange Council has a delivery and advocacy role Western Sydney International Airport 2026+ The airport will connect Camden to the global community from its own backyard.
+Employment hubs at Ongoing Narellan and Smeaton Council has a delivery role, including in partnership with others Council involvement can generate greater economic and productive outcomes from the new employment hubs.
+Grange Council has a delivery and advocacy role Western Sydney Internationa l Airport 2026+ The airport will connect Camden to the global community from its own backyard.
 Council has an advocacy role South Creek regeneration 2026+ The South Creek regeneration provides an opportunity to integrate land use and water cycle management and create a green spine throughout the Western Parkland City.
 South Creek's catchment has a large footprint in the Camden LGA, which includes Lowes, Rileys and Kemps creeks.
 Their regeneration will improve liveability and sustainability in the LGA.
 Council has an advocacy and a delivery role, including in partnership with others

 FOCUS AREAS TIMING DESCRIPTION South West Rail Link extension 2031 The new public transport link between Leppington to Bradfield City Centre will enable growth.
-Council has an advocacy role Leppington Town Centre 2036+ Leppington will be a new centre close to the Western Sydney International Airport The right conditions will need to be in place to attract and grow businesses that support the local community and economy.
-Council has a delivery role, including in partnership with others Narellan Strategic Centre 2036+ Narellan will evolve as strategic centre, providing jobs, services and homes to support the local community and economy.
+Council has an advocacy role Leppington Town Centre 2036+ Leppington will be a new centre close to the Western Sydney International Airport.
+The right conditions will need to be in place to attract and grow businesses that support the local community and economy.
+Council has a delivery role, including in partnership with others Narellan Strategic Centre 2036+ Narellan will evolve as a strategic centre, providing jobs, services and homes to support the local community and economy.
 Supporting this role, the centre will leverage off its direct train access to Bradfield, the Western Sydney Airport and Macarthur.
-Council has a delivery role, including in partnership with others Regional health and education institutions 2036+ Attracting world-class institutions could enable local learning, reducing the number of trips out of the LGA, and attracting people to come to live, work and study in Camden.
-Clustering facilities, expertise and creating education and health hubs will create opportunities for the next generation of Camden residents and establish Camden role in the Western Parkland City.
+Council has a delivery role, including in partnership with others Regional health and 2036+ education institutions Attracting world-class institutions could enable local learning, reduce the number of trips out of the LGA, and attract people to come live, work and study in Camden.
+Clustering facilities and expertise to create education and health hubs will generate opportunities for the next generation of Camden residents and establish Camden's role in Western Parkland City.
 Council has an advocacy and partnership role North South Rail (Sydney Metro-Western Sydney) 2036+ A new rail service will link Macarthur to Bradfield City Centre and Western Sydney International Airport.
 Public transport connections will strengthen Camden's links to the Airport and opportunities at Bradfield.
 Council has an advocacy role